crftr/double_double/README.md

 ### Accounts

 All accounts created in a double-entry system make up the [chart of accounts][3].
 This collection of accounts will determine how money is tracked as it moves through the system.
-It is important to design and create the chart of accounts prior to creating transactions.  *If we want people to hold "an individual account" in this system, we will configure them as an accountee, not with an new account.  *See the section on accountees* *
+It is important to design and create the chart of accounts prior to creating transactions.  *If we want people to hold "an individual account" in this system, we will configure them as an accountee, not with a new account.  __See the section on accountees__ *

 [3]: http://en.wikipedia.org/wiki/Chart_of_accounts